 ◘ Fig. I-6 Hypothetical scheme of regeneration stages and forest dynamics of the Lüneburg Heath under natural conditions before forest destruction (ca. 800 BC) (modified after Leuschner 1993).

 Most often, people do not wait for the degeneration phase, but burn down the heath already after 8-15 years.
 In this humid area the fires are caused only by man.
 Natural fires caused by lightning hardly ever occurred in the original forests, so without human intervention there is no degradation of the forest.
 From heath to moor there are all transitions.
-We list four stages of increasing waterlogging, in each of which the species are named according to the decreasing amount:
+We list four stages of increasing waterlogging, in each of which the species are named according to the decreasing abundance:

 1. Erica cinerea - Calluna vulgaris - Deschampsia flexuosa - Vaccinium myrtillus,